SaeedTaghavi/CS/docs/Chap03.md

 !!! info "Terminating process"
     A parent needs to know the identities of its children if it is to terminate them.

-A parent can terminate its children by:
+A parent can terminate its children by

 - The child use too much resources.
 (The parent have a mechanism to inspect the state of its children.)
 - The task assigned to the child is no longer required.